 A good general introduction to the field is the book Geographic Information Systems and Science by Paul A. Longley, Michael F. Goodchild, David J. Maguire and David W. Rhind published in its second edition by John Wiley and Sons Ltd. in 2004.
 Apache SIS also provides an introduction in the Developer guide.

 As time progresses, we hope to develop documentation material to introduce the ISO 19000 specification series.
-Most of the documentation provided by SIS can be found in the Developer guide.
+Some of the documentation provided by Apache SIS can be found in the Developer guide.

-Contributors are highly recommended to read the book Effective Java by Joshua Block, published in its second edition by Addison-Wesley in 2008.
+Contributors are highly recommended to read the book Effective Java by Joshua Block, published in its third edition in 2017.
 The book explains the importance of certain elements in the Java language and discusses subtleties of the language and its use.
 Most importantly, the book reveals the full scope a programmer must consider when developing a code library.

 The Recommended code patterns page also discusses some elements of special importance to Apache SIS.

 Apache SIS frequently deals with complex calculations using relatively simple mathematics of trigonometry and matrix algebra.
 The coordinate operations of the Referencing modules involve trigonometric transformations on a flattened ellipsoid of rotation, the image transformations in the Coverage modules and in the Rendering system involve extensive use of Affine transforms, and the Analytic modules often use their own mathematical operations.
 These mathematics cannot be simplified — they reflect the richness of the world around us.